-JAM 2024 will be conducted online for all the six papers.
+JAM 2025 will be conducted online for all the seven papers.
 The duration of the examination will be 3 hours.
-In JAM, there will be total 60 questions comprising of 100 marks.
-The question paper will consists of three sections namely Section-A, Section-B and Section-C.
+In JAM, there will be a total of 60 questions comprising 100 marks.
+The question paper will consist of three sections namely Section A, Section B and Section C.

 Questions in Section-A and Section-B will be of objective type while questions in Section-C will be of Numerical Answer Type (NAT).
-There will be negative marking for Section-A but no negative marking for Section-B and Section-C.
+There will be a negative marking for Section A but no negative marking for Section-B and Section-C.

-IIT JAM 2024 syllabus has been released by the authority along with the information bulletin.
-Students are able to check the syllabus of JAM 2024 for all the seven papers.
+IIT JAM 2025 syllabus has been released by the authority along with the information bulletin.
+Students are able to check the syllabus of JAM 2025 for all seven papers.
 The seven papers of JAM are Biological Sciences, Biotechnology, Chemistry, Geology, Mathematics, Mathematical Statistics and Physics.
 Check below the official syllabus paper-wise.

 Syllabus – Biological Sciences (BL):